jimhigson/oboe.js/writing/main/2_Introduction.md

 **introduction should be 2-5 pages**

-Increasing the perception of speed: \* Source that doing things early makes page feel faster. \* Also actually faster as well as being perceived as such since useful things can often be done before whole content is loaded.
+Increasing the perception of speed:

+- Source that doing things early makes page feel faster.
+- Also actually faster as well as being

+perceived as such since useful things can often be done before whole content is loaded.

 When connections fail, apps are left with non of the content.
 Happens a lot on mobile networks.

-What a Micro-library is

 Inefficiencies in performing a fairly simple task
 -------------------------------------------------